No one is too far gone for God.

 In his book “Saints Behaving Badly: The Cutthroats, Crooks, Trollops, Con Men, and Devil-Worshippers Who Became Saints,” author Thomas Craughwell notes that some of the church’s revered holy men and women led murderous lives before turning to God.

 St. Olga (c.
-890 to 969), for instance, was a princess from Kiev (modern day Ukraine and Russia).
+890 to 969), for instance, was a princess from Kiev (modern day Ukraine).
 When her husband was murdered by members of a rival tribe, Olga enacted revenge against them by burying some alive, burning others, and eventually burning down an entire town.
 Thousands lost their lives.
 Years later, Olga converted to Christianity during a journey to Constantinople.
 It’s believed that she was partially inspired to convert by the beauty of the Byzantine Divine Liturgy.

 Olga’s grandson, St. Vladimir, was a bloodthirsty ruler in his own right.
 He sometimes engaged in human sacrifices to placate the gods that his people worshiped.
 But after converting to Christianity, Vladimir not only constructed churches throughout his realm to replace pagan temples, he also outlawed the death penalty.
 Both Olga and Vladimir are revered for introducing Christianity to the Ukraine and Russia.